LearnOnChain/main/README.md

 ## Roadmap
 ### Phase 1 – Commence Project

-Q3 2023 – Publish Litepaper, Create Socials Channels, Deploy Basic Website, Launch $LEARN Token, Engage Investors and Community.

-Q4 2023 – Secure Round 1 Investment from Private Companies, Grants, and Governments.
-Kick Off building of NFT Assets, Application Platform and Smart Contracts.

-Q1 2024 – First release of platform design Artist Impressions), Community Engagements, and Marketing for $LEARN.
+Company registration, documentation published, social channels created, and website deployed.
+Funding secured via private investment, government and blockchain grants.
+Create basic designs and imagery.
+Develop marketing campaign including dates for NFT and token sale.
+Kick-off talks with commercial partners.
+Hire and expand the team.

 ### Phase 2 – Build and Engage

-Q2 2024 – NFT Launch of Educational Buildings with Whitelisted Application, Marketing on Major NFT Drop Websites, and Investor Invitations.

-Q3 2024 – Second release of platform design.
+The main development of the prototype with creative design, 3D modelling, and blockchain integration.
+Commence marketing campaign with whitelisting for upcoming $LEARN and NFT sales.
+Promote and seek feedback on platform design.
 Further community engagement.

-Q4 2024 – Full Whitepaper released.
-Second NFT Launch of in-platform assets.
+Secure partnerships and integrate technology.

 ### Phase 3 – Test and Marketing

-Q1 2025 – Blockchain Audit.
-Testing.
-Major Marketing Push.
+Complete regulatory and compliance requirements.
+Begin testing prototype alongside a major marketing campaign for beta testers.

 ### Phase 4 – Go Live

-Q2 2025V1 of Platform Go Live in Full Production

-Q3 2025 – Major Global Push across the educational sector, news outlets, and socials

-Q4 2025 – Cross chain development and external NFT usage for Avatars (i.e., BAYC)
+V1 of the platform in full production.
+Significant global marketing push across the educational sector, news outlets, and socials.
+Cross-chain development and external NFT usage for avatars.

 ### Phase 5 – Production
 Continuous upgrades, bug fixes, community-led developments, industry partnerships, and global promotional marketing.
 New features released.
-Advanced Gameplay introduced.
+Advanced Gameplay introduced (VR/AR).

 _Note – The above timeline is subject to change._